manuel-serrano/hiphop/doc/api.md

 ${ var doc = require("hopdoc") }

-We use the following convention: XML nodes which has `/` at the end of they name are always leafs, therefore, didn't accept any children.
+We use the following convention: XML nodes which has `/` at the end of they name are always leafs.
+Therefore they didn't accept any children.

 # Modules and reactive machines